Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 We **highly suggest** reading or watching through this lesson fully, before repeating on your own machine.

-### !end-callout

-### !callout-danger

-## Prioritize Familiarity
+This lesson has a large amount of new information.
 It may be better to think about this lesson as a resource to be familiar with, rather than committing all the new knowledge to memory at once.

 ### !end-callout

 ## Hello Books API